Alistair Appleton’s vision for meditation in the modern world

 Reduce stress by understanding how the brain works

-Alistair combines his training as a psychotherapist with more than a decade’s study and practice in the Buddhist meditation tradition, in order to maximise the way meditation practise can really help.
-Not only by reducing stress or taking us to altered states but also by understanding how the human brain works in the world, how we relate to one another and how problematic patterns get entrenched.
+Alistair combines his training as a psychotherapist with more than a decade’s study and practice in the Buddhist meditation tradition, in order to maximise the way meditation practice can really help.
+Not only by reducing stress or taking us to altered states but also by understanding how the human brain works in the world.
+How we relate to one another and how problematic patterns get entrenched.

 How can we stop suffering and maximise happiness?